This is the multi-page printable view of this section. Click here to print.

 ExitGamevoidExits the application without saving.

-Events broadcast by the Game Manager that other systems listen to.
-This is a multiple handler bus — any number of components can subscribe.
+Events broadcast by the Game Manager.
+Multiple handler bus — any number of components can subscribe.

 OnSetupManagersFired when all managers have reported initialized.
 Managers should now connect to each other.